-We welcome both boys and girls from across the world into our boarding community at Luckley House School, but our international admissions policy is to keep a balance of nationalities and cultures to encourage integration between all pupils.
-We currently have pupils in boarding from the UK, Russia, Jordan, Germany, France, Spain, China, Nigeria, South Korea, Uganda and Hong Kong.
+We welcome pupils from across the world into our boarding community at Luckley House, but our international admissions policy is to keep a balance of nationalities and cultures to encourage integration between all pupils.

 If you live overseas, please complete the registration form and submit it with a £100 registration fee, either directly, or via an agent.
 We will require an initial report giving an account of your child’s academic achievements and personal qualities.

-Your son or daughter will also be invited to have a SKYPE interview with the Head, if they are unable to visit the school in person.
+Your son or daughter will also be invited to have a video interview with the Head, if they are unable to visit the school in person.

-All overseas boarders are expected to have a guardian based in the UK.
+All overseas boarders are required to have a guardian based in the UK.
 Guardians are responsible for caring for boarders during holidays, if the pupil does not return home.
-We do not have compulsory Exeats, but there is an optional Exeat weekend each half term.
-This is a quiet weekend when boarders will be encouraged to go home with a friend, but will be fully catered for if they prefer to remain in school.

 We offer pupils, whose first language is not English, the opportunity to develop their language skills and to become confident speakers.
 Our well qualified, specialist EAL teachers provide 1:1 and group lessons for pupils.

 During the application process, students will be tested using the online Oxford Placement Test.
 They will be given a unique online code and can sit the test at their current school or within the offices of an education agency.
 On arrival the pupil will be re-tested and asked to complete a short written assessment.
 This will allow us to determine the level of their English and how we can best meet their needs.